Josh4minee/HEX-B12.V1/README.md

 # Sources

+Huge thanks to to [MYP](https://www.makeyourpet.com/) for the inspiration and just overall help their discord community provided to this project!

 Here is a list of every model I used from GrabCad to display electronic components and screws in my assem,blies:

 - [All M3-M2 screws](https://grabcad.com/library/m2-metric-socket-cap-head-screws-1)